Study.com Cost: What Parents Should Know in 2026

 The cheapest way to use Study.com is to try getting it for free through a partnering public library by using a library card.
 If your public library is not a Study.com partner, you will have to purchase a subscription.

-As far as Study.com prices go, the cheapest plans are the Test Prep and Premium Edition, which will cost you $59.99 per month.
-You can further reduce membership costs by checking out available discounts, usually ranging from 10% to 20%.
+As far as Study.com prices go, the cheapest plans are the Test Prep and Premium Edition, which will cost you $59.99 per month (as of August 2026).
+You can further reduce membership costs by checking out available discounts, usually ranging from 10% to 20%, yet note that they are subject to change.

 Does Study.com Have a Free Trial?